aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

     - `port`: the port that the selected pod is listening on
     - `targetPort`: the port that the selected pod is listening on.
 This value is not applied if the service type is `NodePort`, so you can just omit this.
     - `nodePort`: the port to map to on your localhost.
 This must be a large value between 30000 - 32767, as to not interfere with important ports.
-- `selector`: selects the pods to do networking for in the service.

 #### Loadbalancer